tannern-vt/tech-interview-workshop/README.md

 * **Link to selected coding challenge:** https://leetcode.com/problems/find-the-difference-of-two-arrays/description/

-* **Summary of partner's interview feedback:** Did very good during the interview, walked the the solution step by step in a proficient manner.
+* **Summary of partner's interview feedback:** Did very good during the interview, walked through the solution step by step in a proficient manner.